Gaussian Plane-Wave Neural Operator for Electron Density Estimation: Method

 \subsection{Overview}

 Here, we provide a high-level description of our Gaussian plane wave neural operator (GPWNO).
 Our main idea is to introduce the plane-wave basis set for effectively representing the electron density functions.
 However, since the electron density function consists of high-frequency elements near the atoms, we additionally introduce the GTO-based basis set for representing such elements.
-We depict the visualization of the overall architecture in \cref{sec:arch}.
+We depict the visualization of the overall architecture in \cref{sec:arch} and we provide the complexity analysis of our model in \cref{sec:complex}

 \textbf{Decomposition of prediction.} We parameterize our electron density prediction $\rho_{\text{pred}}: \mathbb{R}^{3} \rightarrow \mathbb{R}$ as follows: